maxwellcarl/branded/wp-content/plugins/wp-google-maps/readme.txt

 The [WP Google Maps Pro Version](http://www.wpgmaps.com/purchase-professional-version/) version allows you create custom Google maps with high quality markers containing locations, descriptions, images, categories, links and directions.

 = Lite Version (Free) =
+* The most popular Google Maps plugin on WordPress
 * Super easy to use, no coding required!
 * Create as many map markers as you need by simply typing in the address
 * Responsive maps
 * Edit your map markers with the click of a button
-* 6 popular map themes to choose from
+* 9 popular map themes to choose from
+* Create or add your own map theme
 * Drag map markers to an exact location
 * Google Maps Streetview supported
 * UTF-8 character support